 1. Enroll them in First Bank’s eBanking.

 2. Encourage your son or daughter to set up Bill Pay so they may pay all of their bills from the convenience of a laptop or computer.
-Watch the tutorial together in order to help them get started.

-3. Have them download our First Bank on the Go mobile app with their iPhone, iPad, or Android phones and Android tablets, as well as many other mobile devices.
+3. Have them download our First Bank On The Go mobile app with their iPhone, iPad, or Android phones and Android tablets, as well as many other mobile devices.

 4. Sign them up to receive eStatements.
 This will allow them to see a full month’s account activity right from the convenience of their eBanking dashboard.